VladimirAlexiev/soml/owl2soml/README.md

 #### subClassOf

 `rdfs:subClassOf` is emitted in SOML as `inherits`.
+- Anonymous (blank node) classes are ignored
-Currently the platform doesn't support multiple inheritance, so only the first superclass is used.
+- Currently the platform doesn't support multiple inheritance, so only the first superclass is used.

 GraphQL represents superclasses as interfaces, and interfaces cannot have instances.
 Also, it does not allow an interface and class (type) to have the same name as there would be a name conflict.